ShupeiLi/shupeili.github.io/_posts/2023-01-01-review-text-mining.md

 - $$P(d\vert c) = P(t_1,\dots, t_k\vert c) = P(t_1\vert c)\cdots P(t_\vert c)$$, where $$P(t\vert c) = \frac{T_{ct} + 1}{\left(\sum_{t'\in V} T_{ct'}\right) + \vert V\vert}$$ (add-one / Laplace smoothing).
 - $$T_{ct}$$: The number of occurrences of $$t$$ in training documents from class $$c$$.
 - $$\vert V\vert$$: The size of the vocabulary.

+Why is add-one smoothing needed?\
+Because a word in the test document that does not occur in the training set will have a zero probability and the multiplication of zero probabilities will lead to a combined probability of zero.

 **Exercises**
 1. Calculate $$P(\text{no spam}\vert 5)$$ and $$P(\text{spam}\vert 5)$$.